EDIT: This article has been massively updated for January 2019. I’ve learned a lot about walking barefoot, and I’d love to share it with you!

 For example, lots of parts of the world actually are ALREADY shoeless, think about places like South America, South Africa, parts of Asia, etc. These places are FULL of people who have been waking barefoot for generations.
 It’s really mainly the west that adopted wearing shoes in a major way.

 It’s also the more Western world that has grown into a consumerist society, where everyone thinks they need to buy something to be happier.
 We’re tricked into buying all sorts of things like protein shakes, video games, shoes and all sorts.
 But in many areas of the world they just don’t wear shoes.

 That being said in many places in the world, shoes are ESSENTIAL.
 Places where there’s a lot of ice, wet surfaces or really hot surfaces like deserts.
 So bare in mind that you might not be able to go barefoot 100% if you live in the wrong place!
 Just use your common sense, and think about whether going barefoot could damage your feet.

 Sharp objects hurting your feet?

-Walking barefoot for 3 months will give you a type of ‘armor’ in the form of tough skin on your soles of your feet.
+Walking barefoot for 3 months will give you a type of ‘armour’ in the form of tough skin on your soles of your feet.
 Now don’t worry, this isn’t some sort of sandpaper dragon skin type thing, it’s much like leather.
-Your skin only on the soles of your feet becomes like leather, soft to touch, but very touch if you try to pierce it.
+Your skin only on the soles of your feet becomes like leather, soft to touch, but very tough if you try to pierce it with something sharp.

 I used to walk barefoot every day as a young adult, and after a few months I accidentally stepped on an upturned drawing pin in my room.
 Ironic right?!
 The one thing I step on is not on the ground outside, but in my own room.
 The pin pierced the skin about 1cm or so, (of course it did, it’s a pin, and I put all my weight onto it) BUT, this is the interesting thing.